 Experience has shown time and time again that the greatest risk to children's safety, (whether in water or on the net or crossing the road) is ignorance - not recognising danger, not knowing how to avoid it or not being equipped to deal with it before it escalates.

 So, if 'security' is mainly about computer systems, what are properly the concerns of the teacher?
 As we said above, we have broken these down into 'Safety', 'Privacy' and 'Protection'.
-This is not a particularly technical breakdown and other people might not make the same distinction but we think it's useful.
+This is not particularly technical but convenient.